briankegerreis/covid-model/README.md

 HI : contains m files called 1.txt, 2.txt ...
 These are single line files, each one corresponding to one simulation.
 The first value is the cumulative number of infected individuals during the epidemic.
 The second and third values recall the graph structure and the population size.

-NW : contains m  m files called 1.txt, 2.txt ...
+NW : contains m files called 1.txt, 2.txt ...
 Each one contains a Newick format tree representing the transmission tree.